blag/django-admin-sortable/docs/testing.rst

 Testing
 =======

-Have a look at the included :doc:`/sample_project` directory to see a working project.
-The login credentials for admin are: admin/admin
+The root directory is also a working Django project.
+The login credentials are: admin/admin

 When a model is sortable, a tool-area link will be added that says "Change Order".
 Click this link, and you will be taken to the custom view where you can drag-and-drop the records into order.